How to Inspect Refrigerator Water Connections

 How often should refrigerator water connections be inspected?

 Most homes benefit from inspection every 6 to 12 months.
-Homes with older tubing, prior leaks, or high humidity may require inspection every 3 to 6 months.
+Older tubing, prior leaks, tight installations, or recurring moisture behind the refrigerator may justify checking every 3 to 6 months.

 What are early signs of refrigerator water connection problems?